Hot hand: 1985 "Hot Hand in Basketball" paper

 The first study was conducted via a questionnaire of 100 basketball fans from the colleges of Cornell and Stanford.
 The other looked at the individual records of players from the 1980–81 Philadelphia 76ers.
 The third study analyzed free-throw data and the fourth study was of a controlled shooting experiment.
 The reason for the different studies was to gradually eliminate external factors around the shot.
 For example, in the first study there is the factor of how the opposing team's defensive strategy and shot selection would interfere with the shooter.
 The second and third take out the element of shot selection, and the fourth eliminates the game setting and the distractions and other external factors mentioned before.
 The studies primarily found that the outcomes of both field goal and free throw attempts are independent of each other.
 In the later studies involving the controlled shooting experiment the results were the same; evidently, the researchers concluded that the sense of being "hot" does not predict hits or misses.

+A 2018 study by Alon Daks, Nishant Desai, and Lisa R. Goldberg at the University of California, Berkeley, reexamined the hot-hand phenomenon using detailed shooting data from the Golden State Warriors during the 2016–2017 NBA season, including performances by Stephen Curry, Klay Thompson, and Kevin Durant.
+Building on a correction to the original 1985 study identified by Joshua Miller and Adam Sanjurjo, the researchers accounted for a statistical bias caused by the “law of small numbers”—a tendency for reversals to appear more likely than continuations in short sequences of data.